kristikwon/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

 >> List comprehensions are constructs that allow sequences to be built from other sequences.
-They result in the same list of values, but the line of code is more readable using the list comprehensions.\n
+They result in the same list of values, but the line of code is more readable using the list comprehensions.

->> Examples:\n
+>> Examples:

->> *List comprehension*\n
+>> *List comprehension*

 >> Print out evens from 0-5:
 ```python
 numbers = range[5]